Frequently Asked Questions

 Mid- to late-July temperatures average in the low 60s at night to the low- to mid-80s during the day.
 A light jacket or sweater should be sufficient outerwear.

 will we be eating most of our meals?

 Breakfasts, lunches, and two dinners will be provided in Phelps Dining Hall.
-The opening night dinner will be held at Haworth Inn, and the closing picnic off-site.
-Because of the many excellent dining options in Holland, conferences attendees are free to enjoy two dinners on their own, in town.
+The opening night dinner will be held at Haworth Inn and the closing picnic off-site.
+Because of the many excellent dining options in Holland, conference attendees are free to enjoy two dinners on their own, in town.

 is the daily schedule like?